 The park space opens towards the sea and the city center of Helsinki.
 The park is founded on a flat landfill area.
 The new topography is reformed sculpturally into large undulating ‘waves’ to remind of the sea that has been there once.
 Large lawn surfaces are gently sloped on the edges of the park to form pleasant spaces and to shelter from surrounding streets and winds.
 Slopes direct storm waters towards a longitudinal retention basin.
-In the northern part of the park the topography is hiding infrastructures like district heating maintenance channel underground.
+In the northern part of the park, the topography is hiding infrastructures like the district heating maintenance channel underground.
 On top of the highest hill is a wooden platform for enjoying great views over the park and cityscape.

 Vegetation of the area is used in longitudinal stripes to emphasize the undulating effect.
 The main elements of the vegetation are large bush areas.
-Steeper edges of the slopes on the street sides are planted with evergreen species and the top of the knolls are covered with pine trees.
-Several Alnus-species and different Salix- species are used on the side of the storm water basin.
+Steeper edges of the slopes on the street sides are planted with evergreen species, and the top of the knolls are covered with pine trees.
+Several Alnus species and different Salix- species are used on the side of the stormwater basin.
 Perennials and different hay species enrich the selection.

 The park provides an inspiring playground and an outdoor fitness area.
 Big trees are planted in irregular order to create shade and canopy for the playground.
 There is also a grill place with tables and benches with great views.
 In the future the park complex completes with a residential house with a kiosk, a café, terraces and a multifunctional hall.

-Infrastructure and construction planning: Sitowise Ltd
+nfrastructure and construction planning: Sitowise Ltd

 Lighting design: Lighting Design Collective Ltd, Licon-At Ltd (electrical design)